singnet/dev-portal/docs/products/DecentralizedAIPlatform/Boilerplate/UserGuide/index.md

-# Singularity Web SDK Boilerplate User Guide
+# SingularityNET Boilerplate User Guide

-Welcome to the Singularity Web SDK Boilerplate User Guide!
+Welcome to the SingularityNET Boilerplate User Guide!
 This document will provide step-by-step instructions on setting up, configuring, and using the boilerplate project to integrate with SingularityNET services.

 ## Step 1.
 Dependencies